Sulawesi Travel Guide: Indonesia’s Last Untamed Frontier for Serious Travelers

 Located near Makassar, Rammang-Rammang is often overlooked—but it shouldn’t be.

-👉 the second-largest karst system in the world
+It forms part of the second-largest karst system in the world.

 A slow boat ride through the river feels almost cinematic.